 A week or so after my second post I received an email about a product to remove it.
 Vegan, peta approved (if that matters), the whole sh-bang.
 I said of course, sign me up--- it was worth a shot, right?
 Now here I am, months later, with my mustache mostly completely gone.
 It still makes (it's almost completely disappeared) presence known when I get too much sun, but a few days later it clears out again.
 While my skin may not be completely perfect, for the most part, my mustache is completely gone.
 It's disappeared enough where I don't think people wonder anymore why I'm not "shaving or waxing my face" and it's gone enough for me to just feel better on the day to day.

 Awesome, right?
 I still like my all natural soap.
 I don't use the soap that comes with the reverse system---- I thought/felt like it made me break out a bit--- and it seemed like it might be too much while still using the clarisonic.
-But I use the toner, the reverse cream, (you can buy a combo pack for them HERE) and of course the sunscreen everyday.
+But I use the toner, the reverse cream, and of course the sunscreen everyday.
 I also finish off my face-clearing routine with my magic butt cream--- because I'm serious, that stuff does wonders!